Convolutional codes from unit schemes: LDPC convolutional codes

 \begin{proposition} $d_{free}\mathcal{K} \geq d(A,B) + d(B,C)$. \end{proposition}

 Use $G[z] = + z + z^2$ to construct a $(3n,2n,4n;2)$ convolutional code.

-\subsection{LDPC convolutional codes}
+\section{LDPC convolutional codes}

 Suppose now $UV=1$ where $V$ is of {\em low density}.
-Say $V$ has low density if and only if $V$ has a small number of elements, compared to its size, in each row and column.
-Then convolutional codes constructed by the row method of Section \ref{rows} or the block method of Section \ref{blocks} must necessarily be LDPC (low density parity check) convolutional codes.
-By ensuring that $V$ has no short cycles, which can be done by methods of \cite{hurley33}, the LDPC convolutional codes constructed will have no short cycles in their check matrices.
-It is known that LDPC codes with no short cycles in their check matrices perform well.
+Say $V$ has low density if and only if $V$ has a small number of elements, compared to its size, in each row and column. \footnote{For our purposes it is only necessary to ensure that $V$ has a small number of elements, compared to its size, in certain columns as the control matrix of the convolutional codes are constructed from the columns of $V$.} Then convolutional codes constructed by the row method of Section \ref{rows} or the block method of Section \ref{blocks} must necessarily be LDPC (low density parity check) convolutional codes.
+By ensuring that $V$ has no short cycles, which can be done by methods of \cite{hurley33}, the LDPC convolutional codes constructed will have no short cycles in their control/check matrices.
+It is known that LDPC codes with no short cycles in their control/check matrices perform well.

 The paper \cite{hurley33} gives methods for constructing classes of matrices $U,V$ of arbitrary size over various fields with $UV=1$ where $V$ is of low density.
 Such matrices may for example be obtained, \cite{hurley33}, from group ring elements $u,v$ with $uv=1$ in which the support of $v$ as a group ring element is small; corresponding matrices may be obtained by mapping the group ring into a ring of matrices as per \cite{hur3}.
 Matrices of arbitrary size and over many fields including $GF(2)=\Z_2$ satisfying the conditions may be obtained in this manner.
-It may also be ensured in the construction that $V$ has no short cycles thus ensuring the codes obtained do not have short cycles in their check matrices.
+It may also be ensured in the construction that $V$ has no short cycles thus ensuring the codes obtained have no short cycles in their control matrices.

 Since low density implies the length must comparatively be long, to actually write out examples explicitly is more difficult in a research paper but as shown in \cite{hurley33} many such constructions may be formulated.